regulatre/hamsterwheel/README.md

 ## Inductor Coils

-Breathing life back into old USB charger cables that got bent and no longer would charge.
+Breathing life back into old USB charger cables that got bent and no longer would charge...
 I snipped the USB ends off and re-used the cable.
 They conveniently came with pre-installed ferrite chokes, which help mute ambient EMI noise from inducing spurrious readings.

 The inductor coils (wheel speed probes) are just an air-core coil of wire with a 1k pull-down at the ADC.
 <img src="images/hallEffectSensors.png" alt="Overview Diagram" width="400">